Radio and Television of Bosnia and Herzegovina: Organization and structure

-Critical Challenges and Crises
+Critical challenges and crises

-Chronic Financial Crisis and Funding Collapse
+Chronic financial crisis and funding collapse

 BHRT's modern history is a chronicle of survival amid existential threats stemming from a deliberately sabotaged and dysfunctional funding model.
 The public broadcasting system is funded by a monthly license fee (RTV tax of 7.5 KM as of 2025), collected via electricity bills and distributed as 50% to BHRT, 25% to RTVFBiH, and 25% to RTRS.
 This model has completely broken down, creating a permanent state of insolvency for the state-level broadcaster.

 The primary cause of the crisis is the systemic withholding of funds.
 RTRS, which collects the tax on its territory, has for years refused to transfer BHRT's 50% share.
-By 2025, this debt had ballooned to over 100 million KM, despite rulings from the Constitutional Court of BiH and the Supreme Court of RS confirming the practice is illegal.Concurrently, politicians from parties like the HDZ BiH and SNSD have openly encouraged non-payment of the tax in the Federation, leading to a collection rate of only around 50.58% in the first half of 2025.
+By 2025, this debt had ballooned to over 100 million KM, despite rulings from the Constitutional Court of BiH and the Supreme Court of RS confirming the practice is illegal.
+Concurrently, politicians from parties like the HDZ BiH and SNSD have openly encouraged non-payment of the tax in the Federation, leading to a collection rate of only around 50.58% in the first half of 2025.

 The system's central coordinating body, the System Board, has been paralyzed by political disputes and has not functioned effectively for years.
 Its inactivity since 2019 has frozen the RTV tax rate at 2013 levels, causing significant real-term revenue loss.
 The managements of BHRT and RTVFBiH estimated this was costing them a combined 300,000 KM per month as of 2025.
 In September 2025, the two broadcasters held a joint session, publicly declaring the situation "economically unsustainable" and calling for external intervention, as internal resolution was impossible.

 As a direct result, BHRT has accumulated catastrophic debts: over 21 million KM to the European Broadcasting Union (EBU), 9.6 million KM in VAT, 1.5 million KM to the state electricity company, and over 50 million KM in unpaid salaries and contributions to its employees.
 The EBU has threatened to block BHRT's accounts and seize its assets if the debt is not resolved by February 2026.